 What follows is a quick introduction to the resources and steps both types of users will need to take to get started with Intrinio.

 Cutting through the marketing jargon here is what Intrinio provides.
 We provide a bunch of different data feeds that allow users to access many different kinds of financial data.
 The marketplace lets users sign up for the data they need and the pricing plan that fits their needs.

 Once a user has access to data, they can analyze the data in an application like Excel or they can build their own application for other users to use.
 These applications, which rely on data from the marketplace, are also available for users in the marketplace.

 The idea is to provide the data users need as well as lots of new applications to make that data even easier to analyze.
 You can browse the apps and browse the data feeds Intrinio provides and see the prices, terms, and limits for those products in the Marketplace.

 Signing up for Intrinio is free and easy- all we require is an email and a password, no credit card, no spam.
 You can signup at www.intrinio.com/login.
-This will give you access to your account page where you will see your subscriptions as well as tutorials for accessing Intrinio data through an Excel add-in, a Google Sheets add-on, or directly through an API.
+This will give you access to your account page where you will see your subscriptions as well as tutorials for accessing Intrinio data through an Excel add-in or directly through an API.